I don't think that we should have billionaires because, frankly, it is so much money in a moment of such inequality.

 Actually, actually, no, that's not true, but we'll go back and we'll listen to the tape.

-But you're you're trying to avoid my question.
+But you're trying to avoid my question.

-These are this is now your party.
+These are, this is now your party.

-Your party lied to the American people for four years and said the borders closed, the borders secure.
+Your party lied to the American people for four years and said the borders closed the borders secure.

 They lied and said inflation is transitory.

-When did you notice a cognitive impairment?
+When did you notice his cognitive impairment?

-Uh well, look, I wasn't in the campaign.
+Well, look, I wasn't in the campaign.

-But ask you if you're in the campaign.
+I didn't ask you if you're in the campaign.

-And I I started reporting on it in 2019.
+I'm not in the campaign, and I started reporting on it in 2019.

 When did you first notice?